alan-m12/CPE-487-Final-Project/README.md

 ## Getting it Working

 -To begin the project we found some starter code from the following site: https://www.instructables.com/Minesweeper/.
-It was the basic roullete game that randomly set a bomb and had the Play/Loase States.
+It was the basic roullete game that randomly set a bomb and had the Play/Lose States.
 -The first first thing that was done from there was transforming the code and introducing a constraint file thatwould work for the NEXYS A7 board

+-In order to run this program, you must download the 4 source files above(roulette.vhd, BC_DEC.vhd, clk_div.vhd, my_fsm.vhd) then add them as sources in a new Vivado project.
+Then download the contraint file (roulette.xdc) and move it into that same project as a constraint file.
+Then run synthesis and implementation and then generate the bitstream and hit program device.

 ## Inputs and Outputs